Appian (NASDAQ:APPN) Given New $50.00 Price Target at Truist Financial

-Appian (NASDAQ:APPN – Get Rating) had its price objective trimmed by Truist Financial from $65.00 to $50.00 in a report released on Monday, The Fly reports.
-The brokerage currently has a buy rating on the stock.
+Appian (NASDAQ:APPN – Get Rating) had its price target cut by Truist Financial from $65.00 to $50.00 in a research note issued to investors on Monday, The Fly reports.
+They currently have a buy rating on the stock.

-Several other research analysts also recently commented on the company.
+Several other research firms have also recently weighed in on APPN.
+KeyCorp began coverage on shares of Appian in a research report on Monday, September 12th.
+They set an overweight rating and a $60.00 price objective for the company.
+Morgan Stanley lowered their target price on Appian from $54.00 to $42.00 and set an equal weight rating for the company in a research note on Friday.
 Barclays lowered their target price on Appian from $37.00 to $32.00 and set an underweight rating for the company in a research note on Tuesday, October 18th.
-KeyCorp began coverage on Appian in a research note on Monday, September 12th.
-They set an overweight rating and a $60.00 target price for the company.
-Morgan Stanley lowered their target price on Appian from $54.00 to $42.00 and set an equal weight rating for the company in a research note on Friday.
 Citigroup lowered their target price on Appian from $55.00 to $46.00 in a research note on Friday, October 21st.
-Finally, Credit Suisse Group assumed coverage on Appian in a research note on Friday, September 23rd.
-They issued a neutral rating and a $45.00 price objective for the company.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and four have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company has a consensus rating of Hold and a consensus target price of $49.13.
+Finally, Credit Suisse Group began coverage on Appian in a research note on Friday, September 23rd.
+They set a neutral rating and a $45.00 target price for the company.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Appian currently has an average rating of Hold and an average target price of $49.13.

 Insider Buying and Selling at Appian

-In other Appian news, major shareholder Abdiel Capital Management, Llc purchased 60,900 shares of the business’s stock in a transaction on Tuesday, November 1st.
-The shares were purchased at an average cost of $49.85 per share, for a total transaction of $3,035,865.00.
-Following the acquisition, the insider now owns 8,389,018 shares of the company’s stock, valued at $418,192,547.30.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In other news, major shareholder Abdiel Capital Management, Llc bought 60,900 shares of the firm’s stock in a transaction on Tuesday, November 1st.
+The stock was acquired at an average price of $49.85 per share, with a total value of $3,035,865.00.
+Following the transaction, the insider now owns 8,389,018 shares of the company’s stock, valued at approximately $418,192,547.30.
+The acquisition was disclosed in a document filed with the SEC, which is available through this link.
 In related news, Director Mark Steven Lynch sold 1,130 shares of the stock in a transaction on Tuesday, August 16th.
 The stock was sold at an average price of $53.25, for a total value of $60,172.50.
 Following the completion of the sale, the director now directly owns 26,333 shares of the company’s stock, valued at approximately $1,402,232.25.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
 Also, major shareholder Abdiel Capital Management, Llc purchased 60,900 shares of the stock in a transaction that occurred on Tuesday, November 1st.
 The stock was bought at an average cost of $49.85 per share, with a total value of $3,035,865.00.
 Following the completion of the transaction, the insider now directly owns 8,389,018 shares in the company, valued at approximately $418,192,547.30.
 The disclosure for this purchase can be found here.
 Insiders own 43.50% of the company’s stock.

 Institutional Investors Weigh In On Appian